 If you are targeting the staff rather than the consumer then bear in mind that those working in the social and charitable industries, for instance, will not all be Doves.
 Similarly, Doves too can be found and can succeed in a multitude of industries.
 Being one category does not limit you to an industry, it is simply that you will find a greater proportion of Doves in the social and charitable industries because this it is a style of work in which they often excel.
 The work comes ‘naturally’ to them, and therefore it takes less effort for them to be effective than it would say, an Owl or a Parrot.

 DISC Analysis in Web Design – Examples

-As a working example, knowledgeably or not, Apple is the most prominent example of targeting Parrots with its web design and its marketing in general.
-Generally the implication of their adverts is that if you don’t have the latest (shiny, thin, cool) model/piece of tech then you will be left behind socially.
+As a working example, knowledgeable or not, Apple is the most prominent example of targeting Parrots with its web design and its marketing in general.
+The implication of their adverts is that if you don’t have the latest (shiny, thin, cool) model/piece of tech, then you will be left behind socially.
 The more I use these techniques, the more I think that targeting Parrots is a good strategy: they are the ones who talk a lot on social media sites, they have the most ‘friends’, they do half your marketing for you!

 The image above, a print screen of an advert on Apple’s own website, may as well say that the new iPhone 5C is ‘For the Parrot’.
 Parrots are likely to identify with the idea that they are a vibrant, colourful person, living life to the full.
 You probably know a Parrot, its the person in your life who arranges the parties in your friendship group, has all the latest Apple gadgets and doesn’t know how to use any of them!
 They won’t mind me saying that either, they love the character they embody and why not, they are geniuses when it comes to promotion.